-Our participants reported that discussing women’s issues in class and often examining feminist perspectives were encouraged.
-Issues related to women, particularly, issues of online trolling and women’s safety were discussed.
+Our participants reported that discussing women’s issues in class and examining feminist perspectives were encouraged.
+Issues related to women, particularly issues of online trolling and women’s safety, were discussed.
 Students were taught about appearing confident and boldly approaching sources.
 But, as some of the participants mentioned, much of the issues related to women’s safety and the possible problems that they could face were often discussed among classmates rather than in formal class discussions.
 For example, one participant explained how during an internship she realized the many practical problems that she would have to deal with.
 Students were encouraged to do internships but hardly ever were associated issues discussed.
-Further, while classes focused on concepts of gender equality in practice the principles were not always followed.
+Further, while classes focused on concepts of gender equality, in practice the principles were not always followed.
 As one participant mentioned, teachers were not always fair when it came to the distribution of assignments.
 Certain stories would be given to the male students because the professor felt that they would be able to do it better.
 Students did emphasize that they did not always have autonomy when it came to choosing stories.
-A prospective broadcast journalist mentioned that important issues related to women with cameras – such as concerns over personal space – were generally glossed over in the class.
+A prospective broadcast journalist mentioned that important issues related to women with cameras—such as concerns over personal space—were generally glossed over in the class.
 She mentioned that she had been harassed by men while reporting with her equipment.
 Cases like Masrat Zahra and Sanna Irshad Mattoo were talked about as case studies of journalism and state repression but almost never from the gender angle.
 Students felt that their courses and classrooms had elements of gender that were certainly important but a lot more could have been done to make them truly gender sensitive and responsive to women.
 For example, one student discussed how their family often threatened to pull her out from the course given the dangers that journalists faced in Kashmir.
 Very little was done to help students deal with situations of this kind.
 Factors that were keeping women out of the field were rarely a focus.
 Students were exposed to concepts of technology and staying safe online, but this was never approached from the point of view of women.
 Topics that easily lent themselves to gender-based angles were paid limited attention.

 “Gender Boundaries are Blurred”

-Participants said that when it came to journalism, much of their education emphasized how “gender boundaries were blurred (Personal Interview, 2024).”
-The problems for women including online trolling and how they were often perceived as weak or as victims were discussed in class but ultimately they were encouraged to understand that gender was not important when it came to being effective journalists.
+Participants said that when it came to journalism, much of their education emphasized how “gender boundaries were blurred” (Personal Interview, 2024).
+The problems for women, including online trolling and how they were often perceived as weak or as victims, were discussed in class but ultimately they were encouraged to understand that gender was not important when it came to being effective journalists.
 This often clashed with the reality in the field.
 For example, one reporter who was working on an investigative story on the rehabilitation of drug users realized that her male colleagues were receiving more pertinent responses to questions.
 She felt that she was being “dismissed” (Personal Interview, 2024) and in some cases also being treated disrespectfully, being made to wait for hours before being responded to.
 Most of our respondents said that this was the normal mode of treatment in government offices and law enforcement.
 Since this was clearly gender based, they often questioned this idea of journalism blurring gender and wished they had critically examined the issue.
 They were also very aware that new rules of social media usage and media in general in Kashmir often made it hard to understand the changing legal scenario.

 Societal Problems That Seep Into the Profession